Grand Canyon track

 - Download the free NSW National Parks app to use the park's maps and information without mobile reception.

-Arresting sandstone walls, ever-present waterfalls and abundant native plants line the awesome Grand Canyon track near Blackheath in the Blue Mountains.
-The historic loop track takes you into the heart of this World Heritage-listed landscape.
-It's an intimate and adventurous track which walkers have trodden since 1907.
+Sandstone walls, ever-present waterfalls, and abundant ferns line Grand Canyon track near Blackheath in the Blue Mountains.
+This historic loop track takes you into the heart of this World Heritage-listed landscape.
+It's an adventurous and popular track which walkers have trodden since 1907.

-Although there are loads of semi-ledges which make up this challenging walk, you don’t need specialist hiking or abseiling equipment, so comfortable walking shoes are all you’ll need to get out there and explore.
-Still feeling energetic?
-Try the nearby Cliff Top walking track.
+Although there are loads of semi-ledges which make up this challenging walk, it is one of the rare locations where you don’t need specialist hiking or abseiling equipment to explore a canyon.
+Comfortable walking shoes are all you’ll need to get out there and explore.

 -